rclone/rclone/docs/content/flags.md

-      --max-delete int                       When synchronizing, limit the number of deletes (default -1) --max-depth int                        If set limits the recursion depth to this. (default -1) --max-size SizeSuffix                  Only transfer files smaller than this in k or suffix b|k|M|G (default off) --max-transfer SizeSuffix              Maximum size of data to transfer. (default off) --memprofile string                    Write memory profile to file --min-age Duration                     Only transfer files older than this in s or suffix ms|s|m|h|d|w|M|y (default off)
+      --max-delete int                       When synchronizing, limit the number of deletes (default -1) --max-depth int                        If set limits the recursion depth to this. (default -1) --max-size SizeSuffix                  Only transfer files smaller than this in k or suffix b|k|M|G (default off) --max-stats-groups int                 Maximum number of stats groups to keep in memory.
+On max oldest is discarded. (default 1000)
+      --max-transfer SizeSuffix              Maximum size of data to transfer. (default off) --memprofile string                    Write memory profile to file --min-age Duration                     Only transfer files older than this in s or suffix ms|s|m|h|d|w|M|y (default off)